 Community Schools are a partnership between the City of Philadelphia, the School District of Philadelphia, and school communities to remove barriers to learning and support the success of each student.

 The long-term goal of Community Schools is to ensure that every student graduates college-, career-, and community-ready - and that communities are healthy, safe, hopeful, and supportive.

 In each Community School, a Community School Coordinator supports strategic partnerships and programs that promote wellness, stability, and learning opportunities for students, families, and neighbors.

 There are currently 17 City-designated Community Schools, serving nearly 10,000 students.
 Community Schools are supported by the Philadelphia Beverage Tax.

-Examples: Arts and culture events, adult education classes, and parent cafés
+- Authentic family and community engagement: Arts and culture events, adult education classes, and parent cafes

 - Integrated health and social services: Water and hydration campaigns, farmer’s markets and food backpack programs, and health resource fairs

 - Expanded learning time and opportunities: Quality out-of-school time programs, youth summer employment, and career exploration